What is role-based access control (RBAC)?

 Managing access to a connector

-Each new connector is accessible only to specific user roles – Master Administrators and Audit users.
+Each new connector is accessible only to specific user roles – Master Administrators, Compliance Admins, and Audit users.
 In the case that a connector is created by a Backup Administrator, it is also accessible to the Backup Administrator that created the connector.

 Important: All connectors that were created before the launch of Keepit 3.0 (Q1 2020) are available to all existing users until the Master Administrator or Backup Administrator restricts access.